 - Do Golden Retrievers shed?

 Golden Retriever History

-Either way, we do know that Golden retrievers are sporting dogs from Great Britain over 150 years ago that were bred to hunt and retrieve waterfowl.
+Either way, we do know that Golden Retrievers are sporting dogs that came from Great Britain over 150 years ago that were bred to hunt and retrieve waterfowl.

 Golden Retriever Size

 Below is the breed standard for Golden Retriever size, according to the AKC.